eswiniarski/phalcon-exploration/README.md

-## Phalcon exploration
+## Phalcon framework exploration
-This is a phacon exploration project whitch contains code from phalcons tutorials.
+This is a phacon framework exploration project which contains code from phalcon's tutorials.